MoonLake Immunotherapeutics (MLTX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-7, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to MoonLake Immunotherapeutics ("MoonLake" or the "Company") (NASDAQ: MLTX) have opportunity to lead the securities fraud class action lawsuit.
+14, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against MoonLake Immunotherapeutics ("MoonLake" or the "Company") (NASDAQ: MLTX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MOONLAKE (MLTX) CLICK HERE BEFORE DECEMBER 15, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR MOONLAKE INVESTMENTS, CLICK HERE BEFORE DECEMBER 15, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?